Forest fires destroying vital buffer against climate change

-PEKANBARU, INDONESIA (AFP) - With fierce blazes raging in jungles from the Amazon to Indonesia, concerns are mounting about their impact, as rainforests play a vital role in protecting the planet against global warming.
+PEKANBARU, INDONESIA (AFP) - With fierce blazes raging in jungles from the Amazon to Indonesia, concerns are mounting about the impact as rainforests play a vital role in protecting the planet against global warming.

-The latest serious outbreak is in Indonesia, where smoke-belching fires started to clear land for agriculture are burning out of control, blanketing the region in toxic haze.
+The latest serious outbreak is in Indonesia, where fires started to clear land for agriculture are burning out of control, blanketing the region in haze.

-Mankind's reliance on fossil fuels usually receives much of the blame for climate change but scientists say that deforestation has also played a big role.
+Humankind's reliance on fossil fuels usually receives much of the blame for climate change, but scientists say that deforestation has also played a big role.

 Forests are natural buffers against climate change, as they suck greenhouse gas carbon dioxide out of the atmosphere.